Automattic/woocommerce-services/readme.txt

 9. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.9.1 =
+* Fix PHP Warning when Jetpack is disabled or missing
+* Fix plain permalinks support

 = 1.9.0 =
 * Add tracking numbers to completed order emails